Phone: (312) 503-2646

-David Schwartz joins Northwestern University School of Law as a Visiting Professor of Law for the Spring 2014 semester.
-Professor Schwartz teaches patent law, patent litigation and intellectual property strategies classes at IIT Chicago-Kent.
-In 2012, Professor Schwartz received the Excellence in Teaching Award from IIT.
+David Schwartz joined the Northwestern University School of Law as a Professor in June of 2015.
+His teaching and research focus on intellectual property and patent law, with a particular emphasis on empirical studies of patent litigation.
+Professor Schwartz previously was a professor and co-director of the Center for Empirical Studies of Intellectual Property Law at IIT / Chicago-Kent College of Law and an assistant professor at the John Marshall Law School.
 Prior to entering academics in 2006, Professor Schwartz practiced intellectual property law, focusing on patents and patent litigation, for over a decade.
 From 2000 to 2006, he was a partner at two intellectual property boutique firms in Chicago, where his practice included patent, copyright, trademark and trade secrets litigation; patent and trademark prosecution; and intellectual property-related transactions.
 He began his career in 1995 as an associate at Jenner & Block.

 Professor Schwartz's research focuses on empirical studies of patent law and judicial behavior, including of the use contingent fee representation in patent litigation; reversal rates in patent claim construction cases; litigation involving non-practicing entities; the effect of the presumption of validity on jurors; and the doctrine of equivalents.
 He has also studied the use of legal scholarship by the judiciary.
 His scholarship has appeared in leading law journals such as the Cornell Law Review, the Harvard Journal of Law & Technology, the Michigan Law Review, and the Northwestern Law Review.